Appraisal Gap in Greater Seattle: A Practical Framework for Tech Buyers

 Greater Seattle has a large concentration of tech employees whose compensation includes base salary, RSUs, and sometimes significant unvested future grants.
 Tech buyers face specific dynamics around appraisal gap planning:

 Liquid vs. vested but unsold RSUs.
-An RSU that has vested but not been sold is a liquid asset — it can be converted to cash for closing.
+An RSU that has vested but not been sold may be usable as an asset if the lender can verify it and it can be liquidated in time for closing.
+It is not the same as cash already in your bank account.
 An unvested RSU is not liquid and cannot be counted on for closing costs or gap coverage.
 Buyers planning to use vested stock for gap coverage should confirm with their lender and financial advisor how that asset will be verified and how quickly it can be liquidated without creating other complications.

 Large upcoming vesting events don't help today.
 A buyer expecting a significant RSU tranche to vest in three months cannot use that to cover a gap that must be funded at closing today.
 Gap coverage requires cash or liquid assets available now.